HANDS ACROSS THE SEA

 PETER: Good God!

-PIGGIE (with purpose, sitting next to MRS WADHURST): Did you ever meet the Rawlingsons out East?
+purpose, sitting next to MRS WADHURST): Did you ever meet the Rawlingsons

 MRS WADHURST: No -- I don't know them.